Carniverous19/helium-DIY-middleman/README.md

 `sudo reboot`

-Make sure you've restarted the lora_pkt_fwd.service with:
+You MAY need to restart the lora_pkt_fwd.service with:

 `sudo systemctl restart lora_pkt_fwd.service`

-Now that the gateway is directed to your miner, you'll need to start Middleman on the miner, so.
+Now that the gateway is directed to your miner, you'll need to start Middleman on the miner, so:

 #### Back on your Miner: